 As the summer temperatures drop and the leaves begin to change color, most homeowners are starting to get ready for the approaching winter and its elements.
 This can include taking warmer clothes out of storage, preparing the home to insulate heat, and even being proactive about your garden.
-What you may not know is that your trees are also recognizing and preparing for the change in season.
+What you may not know is that your trees are also undergoing their own winterization process.

 Tree dormancy is a phrase often used while discussing landscaping, but what exactly does it mean?

-Not only is it important that trees naturally prepare for the winter, there are also precautions you can take to prepare the trees in your yard for the dormant season.
-Proper mulching at the base of trees before temperatures begin declining in fall helps insulate the soil and provide a better environment for roots to form for a longer period.
+There are measures you can take to help the trees in your yard transition into the dormant season.
+Proper mulching at the base of trees before temperatures begin decreasing in fall helps insulate the soil and provides a better environment for roots.
 Rather than bagging fall foliage, you can mix them with your mulch or layer them around the base of each tree to retain nutrients.
 Note: always maintain a small buffer between the mulch/leaves and the trunk to avoid rot.

-Fall and winter are great times to perform tree maintenance for a number of reasons.
-Drier grounds and bare branches allow arborists to access and inspect your trees with ease, while dormant tree pruning helps decrease the likeliness of disease to spread and harm the tree’s structure.
+Fall and winter are great times to perform tree maintenance.
+Drier ground and bare branches allow arborists to access and inspect your trees with ease, and dormant tree pruning decreases the likelihood of attack from insect pests and pathogens.

 Overall, dormant tree maintenance avoids disrupting your tree’s growth and puts them in a position to flourish when the ground thaws and the sun shines again.